jagcf/cfcrmigration/README.md

-# cfcf migration - pipeline identification
+# cfcf migration test- pipeline identification

 This is a sample script to find all pipelines under a codefresh account impacted by  codefresh integreted registry, cfcr deprectation.